Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ## Features

-1. Main image – An eye-catching picture, showing a happy patient receiving their medication.
+1. Main image - An eye-catching picture, showing a happy patient receiving their medication.
 Also, with pharmacists behind with happy expressions.
-I want to show the consumer a satisfied customer.
+I want to show the user a satisfied customer.

-2. Providing services image – Here is an image showing the pharmacy provides services by the NHS, this is a widely used logo.
+2. Providing services image - Here is an image showing the pharmacy provides services by the NHS, this is a widely used logo.
+This image will give the user confidence that the company follows NHS guidelines.

-3. Main list – I want the customer to know exactly what is available to them.
+3. Main list - I want the customer to know exactly what is available to them.
 Here is a list of points of what they can expect to experience, re-iterating the word “free” where possible.
 Underneath this are again, links to the google play store and apple store to download the app.

 ![main-page-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/main-page-desktop.png)

 4. Steps of how it works – Originally, I planned to have these steps as all showing and the user to hover to reveal more information.
-I decided to change this and add bootstrap carousel to improve the interactivity for the user.
+I decided to change this and add a bootstrap carousel to improve the interactivity for the user.
 This gives the website a cleaner and simpler look.
 There are 4 steps, each shown as an image with a caption.
 When this is hovered over (clicked on mobile/tablet), a more detailed description of this step is revealed to the user.
 This was done using JavaScript with JQuery.

 ![steps-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/steps-desktop.png)